cyclejs-community/component-combinators/README.md

  through a series of **component combinators** which eliminate a lot of stream noisy, repetitive code.
 Those component combinators have been extracted and abstracted from the 20K lines of code, so they should cover a large number of cases that one encounters.
-The proposed component model could be seen in many ways a generalization of that of `React`, extending it to handle concerns other than the view, which opens the door to using a `JSX`-like syntax if you so fancy.
+The proposed component model could be seen in many ways as a generalization of that of `React`, extending it to handle concerns other than the view, which opens the door to using a `JSX`-like syntax if you so fancy.
 The component model also sets up the work for tracing and visualization tools for the second step, **without any modification of cyclejs internals.**

 This is really a working draft, akin to a proof of concept.
-Performance was not at all looked upon, combinators only work with rxjs, the version of cycle used brings us back to the time when cyclejs could still be considered a library (vs. a framework), build is not optimized, `console.log` are all over the place, etc.
+Performance was not at all looked upon, combinators only work with rxjs, the version of cycle used brings us back to the time when cyclejs could still be considered a library (vs. a framework), build is not optimized, `console.log`s are all over the place, etc.

 It works nicely though.
 It succeeds in providing a **higher-level abstraction** so you can focus on the **interdependence** of components that defines the user interface **logic**, rather than having